 Glutamate, the main excitatory neurotransmitter in the central nervous system, is involved in cognitive functions such as learning and memory.
 Excitatory amino acid transporters (EAATs) present on the plasma membrane regulate and modulate glutamate neurotransmission by taking up released glutamate from the extracellular space back into neurons and glial cells.
 Thus, these transporters have an essential role of maintaining extracellular glutamate concentrations below neurotoxic levels.

-Excitotoxicity plays a role in several neurological disorders, such as traumatic brain injury (TBI), stroke, epilepsy, amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease), Alzheimer’s disease, Huntington's disease, HIV-associated neurocognitive disorders (HAND) and neuropathic pain, among others.
+Excitotoxicity plays a role in several neurological disorders, such as traumatic brain injury (TBI), stroke, epilepsy, amyotrophic lateral sclerosis (ALS, or Lou Gehrig's disease), Alzheimer’s disease, Huntington’s disease, HIV-associated neurocognitive disorders (HAND) and neuropathic pain, among others.
 Additionally, dysregulation in glutamatergic signaling has been implicated in mental health and substance use disorders.

 Back to Top